rickroll747/NanoHash/README.md

 # NanoHash
 A Duinocoin Cryptominer for Overpowered Computers.

+# Specifications:
+A 3070 For NVIDIA.
+A 7600 xt For AMD

 # Required Libraries/Dependencies & Instructions
 First Get a Wallet from https://wallet.duinocoin.com/register.html, Get Verified and Follow the Instructions:
 ## Windows